The Global Marine Group is pleased to announce the new ownership of the business by Keppel Infrastructure Fund, a fund managed by Keppel.

 Moreover, our in-depth knowledge of power cables empowers us to provide precise assessments for any subsea project.
 Our analyses and recommendations are founded on strict adherence to safe marine operations, in accordance with both legal regulations and industry best practices.

-Drawing from our rich experiences, we are ideally positioned to conduct comprehensive risk assessed Proximity Studies, ensuring accessible and efficient cable repair to minimize downtime in the event of a fault.
+Drawing from our rich experiences, we are ideally positioned to conduct comprehensive risk assessed Proximity Studies, ensuring accessible and efficient cable repair to minimise downtime in the event of a fault.

 Since our engagement in the first offshore wind farms in the UK in 2004, we continue to be active in the now firmly established European market and growing US market.